-

 Pre-deployment Briefing: Mandatory briefing for the military member (spouses encouraged to attend) covering, Red Cross, services for families during deployment, AFAS services, and overview of handouts.

 Reintegration Briefing: Mandatory briefing for the military member (spouses encouraged to attend).
 This class covers the stress of reunion on the family; communication challenges that can occur, and the truth about expectations for those returning from deployment.
-The post-deployment workshop features briefings by: A&FRC, Mental Health, Chaplain, Sexual Assault Response Coordinator, Family Advocacy, and the Military Family Life Counselor (MFLC).
+The post-deployment workshop features briefings by: M&FRC, Mental Health, Chaplain, Sexual Assault Response Coordinator, Family Advocacy, and the Military Family Life Counselor (MFLC).

 Hearts Apart Program: Open to immediate family members who have a loved one currently deployed, on a remote tour or TDY.
 Allows deployed family members to network and interact with fellow families.